 Gluten-Free Nordic Energy Bars Recipe

 We challenged Nordic skiers from our local high school and college to create a nutritious energy bar that could be made at home.
-The focus was on organic, local ingredients with minimal waste from packaging and transportation.
-This recipe uses less than 6 cents in electricity.
-And it is gluten-free, for those avoiding wheat.
-Bars were judged by students for taste and temperature tolerance, and by adults for nutritive value and sustainable methods.
+The focus was on organic, local ingredients with minimal packaging waste.
+This recipe is gluten-free, for those avoiding wheat.
+Bars were judged by students for taste and temperature tolerance (they have to be edible when frozen!) and by adults for nutritive value and sustainable ingredients.

-Nordic skiers need a wholesome source of high energy, easily digested nutrients.
+Nordic skiers - and all athletes - need a wholesome source of high energy with easily digestible nutrients.
 Energy requirements for cross-country skiers, cyclists and runners are considerable, and optimal nutrition is essential for peak performance.
-These bars are not only delicious, they provide a great array of nutrients and are easy to digest and absorb.
-They are great for athletes or to take on a hike or put in a lunchbox.
+These bars are not only delicious, but also provide a great array of easy-to-digest nutrients.
+They are great for athletes or to take on a hike - or anywhere.